dalton-f/f1-insights/README.md

 F1 Insights lets you create simple Formula 1 lap time and telemetry graphs.
 It also includes information abou the current driver and constructor standings, including trends and who can still win the titles.

+## Features

+- Full driver and constructors standings
+- Information about whether a driver or team can still win the championship
+- Graphical representations of lap telemetry for any driver

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.